pierrediedhiou/cybersecurity-journey/glossary.md

 - **Unauthenticated Scan** — A vulnerability scan performed without any credentials, revealing the threat surface visible from outside the host
+- **UDI** — Unconstrained Data Item, in the Clark-Wilson model, all data types beyond CDIs such as user and system input
 ## V
 - **VirusTotal** — Virus-scanning service that scans files and URLs against multiple antivirus engines and website scanners in a single operation